Table Of Contents

-I don't mean "easy button" simple, I mean simple to scale.
-SaaS manufacturing software is quick to install.
+I don't mean "easy button" simple; I mean simple to scale.
+SaaS for manufacturing is quick to install.
 The infrastructure is already in place.
-No need to purchase and deploy expensive servers, you don't have to configure complex networks, and you don't have to mess with any pesky VPNs.
-SaaS software updates are fast, frequent, and free.
-No more late nights in the server room installing security patches (although I do miss having an excuse to drink Dr. Pepper at 1 am).
+You don't need to purchase and deploy expensive servers, you don't have to configure complex networks, and you don't have to mess with VPNs.
+SaaS software updates are fast, frequent, and usually free.
+No more late nights in the server room installing security patches.
 You never outgrow your hardware, either.
-SaaS software has dynamic sizing all figured out.
+Manufacturing SaaS has dynamic sizing all figured out.

 Manufacturing software on the cloud is simple to configure as well.
-Gone are the days when you need a BS degree in database design.
-Most SaaS applications provide tools to upload Excel spreadsheets to get started, and simple settings screens to manage your assets.
+Gone are the days when you need a degree in Database Design.
+Most manufacturing SaaS applications provide tools to upload Excel spreadsheets to get started and simple settings screens to manage your assets.

 All you need is an Internet connection and a browser.
 Okay, maybe it is "easy button" simple.

 Manufacturers are data-driven.
 Decisions are best backed by good, accurate data.
-Retrieving data has historically been challenging in manufacturing.
+Historically, retrieving data has been challenging in manufacturing.
 We all have horror stories about missing a deadline because the database server was locked up.
-SaaS software for manufacturers has this figured out, too.
-Reporting data is only a few clicks away.
-We don't discriminate against old data, either: you can generate reports for yesterday, last week, several months in the past months, or for several years.
-It is your data, after all.
+SaaS for manufacturers has this figured out, as reporting data can be done in a few clicks.
+We don't discriminate against old data, either.
+You can generate reports for yesterday, last week, several months in the past months, or several years.

-SaaS software also has a way of breaking down barriers to record manufacturing data.
-Simple tasks can use web forms.
+Manufacturing SaaS also streamlines how teams record manufacturing data.
+For example, simple tasks can use web forms.
 Complex tasks can use APIs.
 You can even automate simple tasks using APIs.
-Since it is easy to put quality data into your SaaS software, you can get quality data out.
+Since it's easy to put quality data into your manufacturing SaaS, you can get quality data out.
 Better data means more informed decisions.
-When making million dollar data-driven decisions, accessible, quality data really matters.
+When making million-dollar decisions, accessible, quality data is critical.

 This is another area where manufacturing SaaS software really shines.
 We can extract multiple data points and represent them on a simple, elegant chart.
 These charts can be easily shared with members of your team and others.
 Having the right data represented in the right format helps short-circuit conversations to arrive at an informed decision faster.
 If you're like me, we'll always choose a simple chart over a thousand complex emails.

 Yes, connectable is a word.
-In the context of SaaS Manufacturing Software, it means that you can link all of your favorite applications together.
+In the context of SaaS for manufacturing, it means that you can link all of your favorite applications together.
 Let me give you an example.
 You have a PLC that monitors a machine's state.
-If the machine goes down, the PLC can send a signal to your SaaS software to report the down machine, including the exact error code.
-Since the SaaS software is on the cloud, it can notify individuals that the machine is down.
-This all happens within a minute.
-Downtime now has much to worry about.
-Simply put, Connectability is making our manufacturing plants much, much more efficient.
-And no, connectability is not a word.
+If the machine goes down, the PLC can send a signal to your manufacturing SaaS to report the down machine, including the exact error code.
+Since the software is on the cloud, it can immediately notify workers that the machine is down, manufacturing plants much more efficient.

-Safety is perhaps the most important aspect of SaaS manufacturing software.
-If data is not kept private, the company would go out of business faster than a tree falls in the forest.
-In order to keep customers' data safe, SaaS companies use a number of security tactics, including:
+Safety is perhaps the most important aspect of manufacturing SaaS solutions.
+If confidential data is leaked, a company could go out of business faster than a tree falls in the forest.
+In order to keep customers' data safe, companies using manufacturing SaaS employ a number of security tactics, including:

-- Secure data connections.
+Secure data connections.
 This protects data between the source and the server.
-Leading2Lean uses SHA-2 and 2048-bit encryption, over TLS 1.2.
-Just trust me here.
-This is great news for our customers!
+L2L uses SHA-2 and 2048-bit encryption, over TLS 1.2.
+This is great news for customers.

-- Encryption at rest.
-This protects data after it has been saved to the cloud.
+Encryption at rest.
+This protects data after it's been saved to the cloud.
 The only way to access data is with the correct decryption keys and protocol.

-Since Manufacturing SaaS software providers employ these security tactics, customers' data remains safe and secure, allowing you to enjoy all of the benefits of SaaS software with peace of mind.
+Since manufacturing SaaS providers use these security tactics, customers' data remains safe and secure, allowing you to enjoy all of the benefits of SaaS with peace of mind.

-Each of the above benefits have one common theme: Efficiency.
-Every list, form, and report in manufacturing software are scrutinized and tooled to be as efficient as possible.
+Each of the above benefits has one common theme: Efficiency.
+Every list, form, and report in manufacturing software is scrutinized and tooled to be as efficient as possible.
 The result is software that helps you do more with less, which improves your bottom line.
 Since time is a finite resource, this is a welcomed result.

-If you aren't currently using SaaS manufacturing software, give us a call.
+If you aren't currently using manufacturing SaaS, give us a call.
 We can help you improve your efficiency in a safe, connectable, visual, and accessible way.